EmilGo25/Market-place-planned-items-extension/README.md

 - 💾 Items are saved locally in your browser
 - 🎨 Modern, clean UI
 - ⚙️ Settings panel to view whitelisted sites
+- 📍 Remembers sidebar position - drag it anywhere and it stays there
+- 🔄 Remembers collapsed/expanded state across page loads

 ## Installation